 West Virginia’s hunting season kickoff coincides with the Monday (September 1) Labor Day Holiday.
 And just like clockwork, it’s the regular dove and early goose seasons that get the ball rolling.
 Right on their heels is the youth squirrel hunt the following Saturday, September 6.
 The general squirrel season opens a week later, September 13.
 The earlier arriving squirrel seasons should be catching on better now with each passing year.
 Nevertheless, these dates are correct so don’t miss out for not knowing!

 Here’s some basics on these early hunt options.
 For starters, make sure you have a current 2014 hunting license.
 The complete regulations are available on-line or via hard copy at any regular license agent.
 Seniors that have reached the age of 65 on or after January 1, 2012 are reminded to obtain the new one-time (lifetime) senior license.
 That is, unless you were already the holder of one or otherwise exempt.

-Since both doves and geese are migratory game birds covered by the fed, shotguns must be plugged to a maximum three shot capacity, one in the chamber plus two in the magazine or tube.
-The free Harvest Information Program (HIP) card is also required.
+Since both doves and geese are managed under the federal Migratory Bird Act, shotguns must be plugged to a maximum three shot capacity, one in the chamber plus two in the magazine or tube.
+The free Harvest Information Program (HIP) registration is also required.
 Per DNR, the HIP card is available at any of their offices and all license agents.
-Hunters harvesting any banded migratory bird should report their information by calling 1-800-327-2263 or providing it online at www.reportband.gov.
+Hunters harvesting any banded migratory bird (dove or goose) should report the information by calling 1-800-327-2263 or online at www.reportband.gov.

-Even if you don’t pursue these early bird species, hunters should be getting their gear organized and hitting the archery and/or rifle ranges to practice with and check on the accuracy of their implements.
+Even if you don’t pursue these early bird (and squirrel) opportunities, hunters should be getting their gear organized and hitting the archery and/or rifle ranges to practice and check on the accuracy of their implements.
 The ever popular archery seasons for deer, bear and new for this year, wild boar come together Saturday, September 27.
 Just like for squirrels, folks are catching on to the earlier archery big game opener as well.